tschumi/devbox/README.md

 ## Prequisites

-You need docker and docker-compose installed in your environment.
+You need docker (> version 20.10.0) and docker-compose installed in your environment.
 If you're new to the docker world, don't worry.
 Visit: https://www.docker.com/get-started

 ## General information